 - Talk with your high school counselor about participating in the College Now programs

 - Apply for admission to FRCC.
-Use our Application Reference Guide for help.
-Residency information needed to complete the application:
+Use our Application Guide for help.
+Information needed to complete the application:

 If you applied for admission to FRCC within the last year and already have a FRCC student ID (S number), you do not need to apply again.
 If it has been more than a year, you will need to apply again